-Edible Destinations.com dishes up flavorful forays for travelers open to exploring regional cuisines and dabbling in the culinary arts.
+Edible Destinations dishes up flavorful forays for travelers open to exploring regional cuisines and dabbling in the culinary arts

-For serious foodies, those looking to sharpen their kitchen skills, and travelers who just enjoy eating and learning about regional cooking, Edible Destinations.com offers a smorgasbord of appetizing trips, foreign and domestic.
+For serious foodies, those looking to sharpen their kitchen skills, and travelers who just enjoy eating and learning about regional cooking, Edible Destinations by Epitourean offers a smorgasbord of appetizing trips, foreign and domestic.
 Peruse its website, lavishly illustrated with mouth-watering creations, and you can’t help drooling.

-The company’s five- to 10-day “Edible Vacations” are escorted overseas tours that include hands-on cooking classes and meals that feature the fruits of your labor.
-Most of these full-immersion opportunities are in Europe, but other countries include Argentina, Peru, South Africa, Thailand, Costa Rica, Turkey, Morocco and Mexico.
+The company’s five- to 10-day “Edible Vacations” are escorted overseas tours that include hands-on cooking classes and meals featuring the fruits of your labor.
+Most of these full-immersion opportunities are in Europe, but other countries include Argentina, Peru, South Africa, Thailand, Cambodia, Japan, Costa Rica, Morocco and Mexico.
 Two- and three-night mini-tours, called “Edible Getaways,” take place in North American culinary hotspots.

 At the request of a group of 14 women in Kansas City, Loy said Edible Destinations created a Scotch-tasting tour in Scotland and Ireland that included several distilleries.
 Trips for vegetarians also have been arranged.